quantuminformation/svelte-firebase-starter/readme.md

 # Netlify demo
 This uses the Gotrue-js lib which hooks in with Netlify's user auth system (called Identity) [Demo](https://svelte-netlify-identity.netlify.com)

+# firebase stuff WIP
+two files live at the root .firebaserc and firebase.json and some others are grouped in /firebase_specific to try an keep things tidy

 # svelte app